 Courses11:117:100.
 INTRODUCTION TO BIORESOURCE ENGINEERING (1) Overview of specializations within bioresource/bioenvironmental engineering.
 Expanding role of biological and environmental sciences in engineering.
 Analysis of selected problems.
 Review of professional opportunities.

 11:117:413.
-UNIT PROCESSES IN BIOENVIRONMENTAL ENGINEERING I (3) Prerequisites: 01:640:244, 11:375:202, 11:375:203, and 14:180:387 Physical and chemical processes and operations commonly applied for water and wastewater treatment, including coagulation, flocculation, sedimentation, filtration, adsorption, ion exchange, membrane separation, precipitation, oxidation, and disinfection; principles of chemical reaction kinetics, modeling of ideal and non-ideal batch and flow-through reactors.
+UNIT PROCESSES IN BIOENVIRONMENTAL ENGINEERING I (3) Prerequisites: 01:640:152, 11:375:203.
+Physical and chemical processes and operations commonly applied for water and wastewater treatment, including coagulation, flocculation, sedimentation, filtration, adsorption, ion exchange, membrane separation, precipitation, oxidation, and disinfection; principles of chemical reaction kinetics, modeling of ideal and non-ideal batch and flow-through reactors.

 11:117:424.
-BIOENVIRONMENTAL ENGINEERING UNIT PROCESSES LAB II (1) Prerequisite: 01:160:171 or equivalent.
-Corequisite: 11:117:414 Demonstration and investigation of biological processes used in the treatment of wastewater, including: natural biological processes in biotreatment ponds; biodegradability and biodegradation kinetics; activated sludge reactors; anaerobic digestion for bioenergy production; use of laboratory methods and analytical equipment to assess biological processes; and introduction to activated sludge simulation software.
+BIOENVIRONMENTAL ENGINEERING UNIT PROCESSES LAB II (1) Corequisite: 11:117:414.
+Prerequisite: 01:160:171, 01:160:211.
+Demonstration and investigation of biological processes used in the treatment of wastewater, including: natural biological processes in biotreatment ponds; biodegradability and biodegradation kinetics; activated sludge reactors; anaerobic digestion for bioenergy production; use of laboratory methods and analytical equipment to assess biological processes; and introduction to activated sludge simulation software.

 11:117:462.
-DESIGN OF SOLID WASTE TREATMENT SYSTEMS (3) Prerequisite: Open only to junior and senior engineering students.
-Analysis and design of integrated solid waste management systems, including waste minimization, quantity estimates, waste characteristics, collection, composting, materials recovery, recycling, incineration, and landfilling.
+DESIGN OF SOLID WASTE TREATMENT SYSTEMS (3) Prerequisite: 01:640:152, 11:375:201.
+Analysis and design of integrated solid waste management systems, including waste minimization, quantity estimates, waste characteristics, life-cycle thinking in waste management, collection, composting, materials recovery, recycling, incineration, and landfilling.

 11:117:468.
 HAZARDOUS WASTE TREATMENT ENGINEERING (3) Prerequisites: 11:117:413 or permission of instructor.
 Engineering and process design aspects of hazardous waste management and remediation of hazardous waste sites, waste reduction and recovery, regulatory process, case studies and engineering solutions to model hazardous waste problems.